Skip to content

 • Notify neighbors by week 12 — courtesy goes a long way before trucks arrive.

 State law caps LADBS' review of a compliant residential ADU at 60 days.
 In practice, the calendar from signed contract to permit-in-hand runs 14 to 22 weeks because the work that surrounds plan check — design, engineering, corrections — is what actually consumes the time.
+The 2025 LA permitting rulebook explains the statute behind the clock.

 Weeks 1–4: discovery and design development